 Okay, simple platitudes aside.
 By earning trust, rather than trying to garner credibility from a trusted medium, you will find the route to truly connecting with your audience.
 In turn, you’ll turn that audience into customers.
 In this article, we’ll outline effective strategies you can deploy to earn trust as alternatives to PR.

 Before we go anywhere, let's get something out on the table.
-If you want to earn trust, have to stop talking about yourself.
+If you want to earn trust, you have to stop talking about yourself.
 Let me be even more direct — nobody cares about your product, your business, your killer feature, how many customers you have, your revenue growth or how many people you employ.

 Forget, for a minute, that this is a business conversation.
 Let’s, for a minute, talk about real life — let’s take the example of dating.
 Dating is an exercise in trust.
 If you both trust each other, you get the outcome you both went into the evening looking for.
 No trust, no positive outcome.